corrode/corrode.github.io/content/blog/illegal-state.md

 }
 ```

-I've added some documentation and examples, which will be shown in the
+I've added some usage examples, which will be shown in the
 documentation of the `Username` struct.
 This is a great way to document your
 constraints and to show how to use your types!
 As an added bonus, you can run
-these examples as tests by using `cargo test --doc`.
+these examples as tests with `cargo test --doc`.

+Here's a link to the code on the [Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=2a896bbfa9a25e76ceed2e15159643a8).

 ## Does This Really Prevent Illegal States?